top of page

 And Life steps almost straight.

-The poem comprises of five short stanzas, throughout which the Dickinson walks through the dark and assures the reader that their eyes will eventually adjust to the darkness.
+The poem comprises of five short stanzas, throughout which Dickinson walks through the dark and assures the reader that their eyes will eventually adjust to the darkness.
 Initially, it feels like stumbling outside into the night after being indoors; it can surely be scary and can take a while to be able to move around confidently without falling.
 But eventually, our eyes get used to the darkness and then walking around is no more an issue.

 Dickinson, however, goes on to say, some darker nights, especially those of the mind, require a little more than time.
 She explains herself by saying that the bravest goes forth in the darkness, sometimes walking into an obstacle like a tree.
 But despite the obstacles and circumstances, those who venture out into the darkest of nights, will eventually be able to make it to the road to find their way.